Columbia Law School Programs

 Application for Admission

-Students should consult their advising dean and GS law school advisor as soon as they are interested in the program to discuss their candidacy.
+Students should consult their advising dean and GS pre-law advisor as soon as they are interested in the program to discuss their candidacy.
 Please see below for the following application steps.

 • Students should attend any information sessions regarding the LEAD program and should refer to the LEAD Program website for the application timeline, including program information session dates.